Georgy Zhukov: Fall from power

-On his 60th birthday, in 1956, Zhukov received his fourth Hero of the Soviet Union title – making him the first person to receive the honour four times.
+On his 60th birthday, in 1956, Zhukov received his fourth Hero of the Soviet Union title—making him the first person to receive the honour four times.
 The only other four-time recipient was Leonid Brezhnev, who never rose above modest military rank and received all of his four Hero of the Soviet Union medals for his birthday as part of his overall cult of personality and love for medals, titles, and decorations.
 Despite his general lack of political ability, Zhukov became the highest-ranking military professional who was also a member of the Presidium of the Central Committee of the Communist Party.
-He further became a symbol of national strength, the most widely-esteemed Soviet military hero of World War II.
+He further became a symbol of national strength, the most widely esteemed Soviet military hero of World War II.
 Zhukov's prestige was even higher than the police and security agencies of the USSR, and thus rekindled concerns among political leaders.

 Going even further than Khrushchev, Zhukov demanded that the political agencies in the Red Army report to him before the Party.
 He demanded an official condemnation of Stalin's crimes during the Great Purge.
-He also supported the political vindication and rehabilitation for Mikhail Tukhachevsky, Grigoriy Shtern, Vasily Blyukher, Alexander Yegorov and many others.
+He also supported the political vindication and rehabilitation of Mikhail Tukhachevsky, Grigoriy Shtern, Vasily Blyukher, Alexander Yegorov and many others.
 In response his opponents accused him of being a Reformist and Bonapartist.
 Such enviousness and hostility proved to be the key factor that led to his later downfall.